j-san/chaining.js/README.md

 - Make it works in browser and publish on Bower
 - Limit concurent forks
+- add index for fork
-- Progress for forks or steps ?
+- Progress notification for forks or steps ?
 - Accept a node style callback for process
 - Test fork with generators
 - Error handling